Should I enroll in Earthrise if I also plan to do an internship or externship?

 Earthrise is selective in the sense that you must apply for admission and meet minimum requirements, but we also aim to make the clinic experience available to as many students as possible.
 Earthrise seeks academically successful students with a demonstrated commitment to environmental and natural resource protection and who are motivated to help Earthrise represent local, regional, and national environmental groups in public interest litigation.
 We have a minimum GPA requirement, pre-/co-requisite requirements, and a cap of 22 students, but exceptions to any requirement will be considered on an individual basis.
 The vast majority of students who choose to enroll in Earthrise will be admitted.
 To enroll for the clinic, please see additional details here.

 Should I take the Earthrise clinic during my 2L or 3L year?

-We prefer 3Ls because we have found that some exposure to environmental, natural resources, and administrative law and advanced research and writing leads to a more rewarding clinical experience for our students.
+We prefer 3Ls because we have found that some exposure to environmental, natural resources, and administrative law, as well as advanced research and writing skills, lead to a more rewarding clinical experience for our students.
 That said, many 2L students successfully complete the clinic each year.
 Enrollment in the clinic is open to all rising 2Ls, 3Ls, and LLM students at Lewis & Clark Law School.